nazreen/sample-funding-pool/README.md

 - the recipient is chosen via voting
 - only contributors can vote
 - voting weights are proportionate to contributions made to the pool

+Note:
+- this contract's design makes it a one use contract